opportus/blog/README.md

 ## Doc

 Working on the doc...
-Meanwhile, you can check my [blogging system](https://github.com/opportus/blogging-system) to learn how to base your app on Hedo.
+Meanwhile, you can check my [blog](https://github.com/opportus/blog) to learn how to base your app on Hedo.